Amourspirit/python_ooo_dev_tools/docs/src_docs/event/calc/sheet_events.rst

 Sheet Get Event
 ---------------

-Event that is raised after geting a sheet.
+Event that is raised after getting a sheet.

 .. seealso::